LarianeMohceneMouad/NameServer-FileServer/README.md

 #### NOTE: We're using Pyro4 library in this project, but still Pyro5 is also available (recommended)

 ### Steps:
-1- Create several folders, each folder represents a file server and conatains files available on it (you'll have to change the path and files names... and adapt it to suit your architecture and files distribution)
+1- Create several folders, each folder represents a file server and contains files available on it (you'll have to change the path and files names... and adapt it to suit your architecture and files distribution)

 2- Start the Pyro's naming server (This explained in the Pyro's doc) in the cmd using this command : python -m Pyro4.naming (windows)